Chinese tycoons targeted under Xi Jinping - ExBulletin

 Billionaire Guo Guangchang, chairman of one of the country’s largest private sector conglomerates, Fosun, disappeared from public view in 2015 as part of an investigation by authorities, only to reappear days later.

-The strange episode had a chilling effect on business leaders who thought Guo’s reputation for moral probity and outspoken party support was a bulwark against trouble.
+This bizarre episode had a chilling effect on business leaders who believed that Guo’s reputation for moral probity and outspoken support for the party was a bulwark against unrest.

 An avid tai chi practitioner renowned for his own life, Guo had seemed an unlikely target for Beijing’s inquisitors.

-His disappearance appeared to violate an implicit bond of trust between the government and China’s top business leaders whose hard work and financial savvy helped China rise to the rank of the world’s second-largest economy.
+His disappearance appeared to violate an implicit bond of trust between the government and China’s top business leaders whose hard work and financial acumen fueled China’s rise to the rank of the world’s second-largest economy.

 Mao Xiaofeng